David Berkowitz: Arrest

 An alternate version reports that Berkowitz's first words were, "Well, you got me.
 How come it took you such a long time?"
-Falotico was officially credited by the NYPD as the arresting officer of the Son of Sam.
-Police searched Berkowitz's apartment and found it in disarray, with Satanic graffiti on the walls.
-They also found diaries he had kept since he was aged 21—three stenographer's notebooks nearly all-full wherein Berkowitz meticulously noted hundreds of fires throughout New York City.
+Falotico was officially credited by the NYPD as Berkowitz's arresting officer.
+Police searched his apartment and found it in disarray, with Satanic graffiti on the walls.
+They also found diaries he had kept since he was aged 21—three stenographer's notebooks nearly all-full, wherein Berkowitz meticulously noted hundreds of fires throughout New York City.
 Berkowitz confessed he was also the "Phantom of the Bronx", an unidentified individual or individuals responsible for more than 2,000 arsons committed around the city throughout the 1970s.

 Soon after Berkowitz's arrest, the address of the apartment building was changed from 35 Pine Street to 42 Pine Street in an attempt to end its notoriety.
 Berkowitz was briefly held in a Yonkers police station before being transported directly to the 60th Precinct in Coney Island, where the Son of Sam task force was located.
 At about 1:00 a.m., Mayor Beame arrived to see the suspect personally.
 After a brief and wordless encounter, he announced to the media: "The people of the City of New York can rest easy because of the fact that the police have captured a man whom they believe to be the Son of Sam."

 Confession

 Berkowitz was interrogated for about thirty minutes in the early morning of August 11, 1977.
 He quickly confessed to the shootings and expressed an interest in pleading guilty.
 The investigation was led by John Keenan, who took the confession.
 During questioning, Berkowitz claimed his neighbor's dog was one of the reasons he killed, stating the dog demanded the blood of pretty young girls.
 He said the "Sam" mentioned in the first letter was his former neighbor Sam Carr, and that Carr's black Labrador was possessed by an ancient demon which issued irresistible commands that Berkowitz kill people.

 A few weeks after his capture, Berkowitz was permitted to communicate with the press.
-In a letter to the New York Post dated September 19, 1977, he alluded to his original story of demonic possession, but closed with a warning interpreted by some investigators as an admission of criminal accomplices: "There are other Sons out there, God help the world."
+In a letter to the Post dated September 19, 1977, he alluded to his original story of demonic possession but closed with a warning interpreted by some investigators as an admission of criminal accomplices: "There are other Sons out there, God help the world."
 At a press conference in February 1979, however, Berkowitz declared his previous claims of demonic possession were a hoax.
-Berkowitz later stated in a series of meetings with his special court-appointed psychiatrist David Abrahamsen that he had long contemplated murder to get revenge on a world he felt had rejected and hurt him.
+He later stated in a series of meetings with his special court-appointed psychiatrist, David Abrahamsen, that he had long contemplated murder to get revenge on a world he felt had rejected and hurt him.
 Berkowitz also told interrogators that he was planning to end his spree by "[going] down in a blaze of glory" at a Hamptons nightclub.